Alejogb1/job-board/blog-data/how-to-split-a-string-in-sparql.md

 **Important Considerations and Optimizations**

-Okay a few things to keep in mind with this method
+ a few things to keep in mind with this method

 *   **Performance:** These recursive queries can get slow especially with very long strings or many splits It might become a problem but it is usually fine for smaller datasets in those cases you might want to optimize the way you store or get data from the database itself to avoid that
 *   **Error Handling:** You'll want to add some error handling to deal with unexpected input such as strings without delimiters Or maybe if the separator is not exactly what you expect You could do that with simple filters checking if the regex matches at all or similar checks